 Whole School events are planned by the PTA.
-These events are very successful in raising money to purchase extra resources and their efforts are very much appreciated-recent purchases include a new stage and a trip to the pantomime.
+These events are very successful in raising money to purchase extra resources and their efforts are very much appreciated-recent purchases include new stage sound equipment and a whole school trip to the Zoo.
 Events have included a Book Fair, Autumn Disco, Christmas wreath making workshop and Christmas Fair.